Manishearth/manishearth.github.io/source/drafts/fraud.md

  [genesis]: https://en.wikipedia.org/wiki/Genesis_Market
  [future]: https://www.goodreads.com/quotes/681-the-future-is-already-here-it-s-just-not-evenly
  [sting]: https://en.wikipedia.org/wiki/The_Sting
+ [^skill]: While I know enough to identify some of these capabilities, I'm not good enough at LLMs to deploy them effectively myself without needing to spend a bunch of time testing and building tooling.
  [^fn-lorenzo]: Or as Barney Stinson calls it, the [Lorenzo Von Matterhorn][lorenzo]

 # The Shut-Out